chaseruskin/orbit/docs/src/commands/install.md

 directory that contains the manifest file or 2) a zip archive file that when uncompressed, has the manifest file at the root directoy.

-The `--all-public` flag can be used to skip providing the "ip.public" field in the current ip's manifest, granting the assumption that all source files should be public.
-It can only be present when installing from a local ip and when the "ip.public" field does not exist.
+The `--all-public` flag can be used to skip providing the "project.public" field in the current project's manifest, granting the assumption that all source files should be public.
+It can only be present when installing from a local project and when the "project.public" field does not exist.

-To remove ip from the catalog, see the `remove` command.
+To remove a project from the catalog, see the `remove` command.

 ## __OPTIONS__

-`<ip>`
+`<project>`
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Ip specification
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Project id specification

 `--url <url>`
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Url to install the ip from the internet
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Url to install the project from the internet

 `--path <path>`
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Path to install the ip from local file system
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Path to install the project from local file system

 `--protocol, -p <name>`
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Protocol to download ip
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Protocol to download the project

-`--tag <tag>`
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Unique tag to provide to the protocol

 `--force`
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Install the ip regardless of the cache slot occupancy
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Install the project regardless of the cache slot occupancy

 `--offline`
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Skip checking coherency with source